bjhardcastle/nwb-mcp-server/IDEAS.md

 - how much would it cost if using an API?
 - can we run it in codeocean as a streamlit app or similar (instead of in VScode)?

+# Prompts:
+- "summarize performance in these sessions"
+- "test the hypothesis that performance gets worse with age. consider the effect of performance individuals over sessions (age is negligible from first session to last)"